Classicality of derived Emerton--Gee stack II: generalised reductive groups: Introduction

 \begin{rmk} In \cite{EG22}, it is shown that the Herr complex associated to the adjoint \'etale $(\varphi,\Gamma)$-module corresponding to a point of finite type provides a good obstruction theory for the (classical) Emerton--Gee stack.
 This makes our derived extension of the Emerton--Gee stack fit into a picture similar to the perfect obstruction theory introduced in \cite{BF97} and studied in \cite{STV15}, where derived extensions of Deligne--Mumford stacks are studied in order to provide a $[-1,0]$-perfect obstruction theory.
 The shifted Herr complex is a perfect complex of amplitude $[-1,1]$ as for Emerton--Gee stacks, we essentially consider the ``unframed local deformation theory" instead of the ``framed local deformation theory". \end{rmk}

-Once we are reduced to classical points valued in finite fields, we can use the same proof of \cite[Proposition 3.51]{Min23} combined with Theorem \ref{inf} below due to Paškūnas--Quast to prove Theorem \ref{classicality}.
-In fact, Theorem \ref{inf} will guarantee an infinitesimal version of Theorem \ref{classicality} by \cite[lemma 7.5]{GV18}.
+Once we are reduced to classical points valued in finite fields, we can use the same strategy of \cite[Proposition 3.51]{Min23}, combined with Theorem \ref{inf} below due to Paškūnas--Quast, to prove Theorem \ref{classicality}.
+This strategy requires us to introduce the work \cite{Zhu20} of Xinwen Zhu on derived representations and discuss how to relate two different kinds of left Kan extension: one is from discrete commutative rings to animated rings, the other is from discrete finite Artinian local rings to animated Artinian local rings.
+We also remark that Theorem \ref{inf} will guarantee an infinitesimal version of Theorem \ref{classicality} by \cite[lemma 7.5]{GV18}.

 Now we shift our focus to the generalised reductive groups introduced in \cite{PQ24}.

 \begin{dfn}[{\cite[Definition 2.5]{PQ24}}] A generalised reductive group scheme over a scheme $S$ is a smooth aﬃne $S$-group scheme $G$, such that the geometric fibres of $G^0$ are reductive and $G/G^0\to S$ is finite. \end{dfn} Paškūnas and Quast are able to prove the following important result about the framed local deformation ring, which generalises the $\GL_n$-case proved in \cite{BIP23}.